apache/kylin/website/_docs/tutorial/tableau_91.md

 ![](/images/tutorial/odbc/tableau_91/5.png)

 ### Visualization
-Now you can start to enjou analyzing with Tableau 9.1.
+Now you can start to enjoy analyzing with Tableau 9.1.
 ![](/images/tutorial/odbc/tableau_91/6.png)

 ### Publish to Tableau Server